Recipe Overview

 Healthier lasagna.
 This lasagna is made with turkey Italian sausage, which is lower in fat, and it’s loaded with spinach (I just can’t help myself).
 The recipe calls for regular lasagna noodles because I want it to taste just like “real” lasagna, but you could easily use whole wheat pasta or a non-foamy gluten-free pasta.

 No skimping on the cheese!
-I finish this recipe by stirring in mozzarella.
-The cheese helps thicken the sauce and makes it ultra-creamy.
-Plus, what’s lasagna without mozzarella?
-Creamy ricotta is spooned on the top.
+What’s lasagna without mozzarella?
+I like to stir shredded mozzarella right into the sauce.
+The melted cheese helps thicken the sauce and makes it ultra-creamy.
+And I didn’t forget that yummy layer of ricotta cheese!
+Creamy ricotta is spooned on the top of each serving.
 The crowning touch is a sprinkle of fresh basil leaves.

-- A different type of meat.
+- Try a different type of meat.
 Ground beef, ground turkey, pork Italian sausage, or even ground chicken are good alternatives.

-- Vegetarian: Easy!
+- Make it vegetarian.
+Easy!
 Leave out the meat.
 Add sautéed mushrooms to make it extra hearty.

 - Add cottage cheese.
 If lasagna isn’t lasagna to you without cottage cheese, stir it in at the end for added creaminess and protein.